junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/README.md

 This is a **PyTorch** implementation of my paper:

-<a href="https://arxiv.org/abs/2104.06468">Chen, Junyu, et al. "TransMorph: Transformer for Medical Image Registratio. " arXiv, 2021.</a>
+<a href="https://arxiv.org/abs/2104.06468">Chen, Junyu, et al. "TransMorph: Transformer for Medical Image Registration. " arXiv, 2021.</a>

 ## TransMorph
 ### TransMorph DIR Variants: